wgspacecan/personal/README.md

-Personal Code Repo
+Personal Project Repo

-current projects
-- checkers
+all orginal code by William Gregory